brown-ivl/brown-ivl.github.io/openings.md

 ### Masters Positions

 If you are a masters student at Brown, please email Srinath **after** you have taken 2-3 visual computing courses (at Brown or elsewhere).
 Computer vision, graphics, deep learning, robotics, artificial intelligence, and/or a 2000-level seminar courses are all great choices.
-We do not currently have open positions for Masters visitors.
+We currently do not have open positions for external Masters students from *outside* Brown.

 ### Undergraduate Positions

 If you are an undergraduate student at Brown, please email Srinath **after** you have taken 2-3 visual computing courses.
 Computer vision, graphics, deep learning, robotics, artificial intelligence, and/or a 2000-level seminar courses are all great choices.
-We do not currently have open positions for undergraduate visitors.
+We currently do not have open positions for external undergraduate students from *outside* Brown.